What Are Independent Clauses?

-Each independent clause is considered a sentence, but all sentences are not independent clauses.
+Each independent clause is considered a sentence, but not all sentences are independent clauses.
 An independent clause is made of a subject and verb but a sentence can be made up of more than one clause.
-Consider the examples:
+Pay attention to the examples:

 Those animals were safe